ugosonic/exampro/docs/DEPLOY_HOSTINGER.md

   - DATABASE_URL= (leave empty)
 - The app uses only HTTP endpoints for content sync and user progress.
 - Admin “Export content” posts a snapshot to the server at `/admin/import-snapshot` (JWT admin), which writes to Neon using the server’s `DATABASE_URL`.
+- Be sure the signed-in account has role `admin` in the server’s `users` table, or use the `SYNC_ADMIN_TOKEN` as a bearer token when calling admin endpoints.
+Non-admin JWTs will get 403 and nothing will be written.

 CI/CD from GitHub (optional)
 - Add the workflow .github/workflows/deploy-api.yml and set repo secrets: